Cometores/POSIX-practice/README.md

 ### wsort
  **Word Sorting** program reads a list of words from the standard input channel (*stdin*), sorts this list alphabetically and outputs the sorted list on the standard output channel (*stdout*).

+## File System
+Working with files and folders using the inode table.

+### alsym
+**All Symbolic links** program that displays the names of all symbolic links files in the current directory.

 ## Processes